Boulder Dash: Rocks!

 Boulder Dash: Rocks! is an action video game by German studio 10tacle released for Nintendo DS in the PAL region.
 The game is a part of the Boulder Dash video game series.
+A PlayStation Portable version was scheduled to be released in the first quarter of 2008 but never released.

 Plot

 The protagonist, Rockford, is collecting diamonds from a variety of themed worlds to win the heart of his girlfriend, Crystal.
 Tentacle, a giant octopus-like creature, is also hunting for the crystals and aims to get them before Rockford.

 Gameplay

-The core gameplay is based on the 1984 original game.
-However, there are a number of new additions, including a ray gun with various powers and boss battles against Tentacle, which require a different strategy to regular levels.
+The core gameplay is based on the 1984 original game, but there are a number of new additions, including a ray gun with various powers and boss battles against Tentacle, which require a different strategy to regular levels.
 There are also new game modes.

+Release

+Boulder Dash: Rocks! was developed by 10tacle Mobile GMBH and published by various companies, including 10tacle Studios, OV Software, and Electronic Arts.
+It was originally released on the Nintendo DS on November 23, 2007 and February 15, 2008 in Europe and Australia respectively.
+It was later released in 2009 for Blackberry devices on June 26, on iOS devices on August 29, and on Java in September.
+A PlayStation Portable port was planned for release in 2008, but it never materialized.

+Reception

+Nintendo World Report said the game "successfully combines arcade action with enticing puzzle elements without looking or sounding particularly good".
+Pocket Gamer said that it's "one of the more enjoyable puzzlers out on the DS this Christmas".
+Eurogamer said the game's "low-budget feel and glossy makeover makes it come across as a kids' title.
+But if you can look beyond all of that, this has a lot more going for it than you might initially imagine".